 This expression encapsulates several of the key intuitions of the model.
-The human wealth effect of income growth is captured by the first $\gamma$ term in the denominator; for any calibration for which the denominator is positive, increasing $\gamma$ reduces the target level of wealth.
+The human wealth effect of labor income growth (conditional upon remaining employed) is captured by the first γ term in the denominator; for any calibration for which the denominator is positive, increasing γ reduces the target level of wealth.
 This reflects the fact that a consumer who anticipates being richer in the future will choose to save less in the present, and the result of lower saving is smaller wealth.
-The human wealth effect of interest rates is correspondingly captured by the $-\mathbf{r}$ term, which goes in the opposite direction to the effect of income growth, because an increase in the rate at which future labor income is discounted constitutes a reduction in human wealth.
-(Less human wealth results in lower consumption and therefore higher target wealth).
-An increase in the rate at which future happiness is discounted, $\vartheta$ , reduces the target wealth level.
-Finally, a reduction in unemployment risk raises $(\gamma + \vartheta - \mathbf{r})/\mho$ and therefore reduces the target wealth level.
+The human wealth effect of interest rates is correspondingly captured by the -r term, which goes in the opposite direction to the effect of income growth, because an increase in the rate at which future labor income is discounted, θ , reduces the target wealth level.
+Finally, a reduction in unemployment risk raises ($\gamma + \vartheta - r$)/U and therefore reduces the target wealth level.^{24,25}